starcraftman/pakit/README.md

 [![Version](https://img.shields.io/pypi/v/pakit.svg)](https://pypi.python.org/pypi/pakit)
 [![Status](https://img.shields.io/pypi/status/pakit.svg)](https://pypi.python.org/pypi/pakit)

-## Motivation
+## Overview

-Should be something like homebrew when done.
-Why?
-Why not.
+Basically I want to make a universal package manager on python.
+Runs everywhere, builds anything and handles dependencies.
+A bit like a meta build tool tying arbitrary recipes together.
+At the end of the day, will probably resemble Homebrew at least a little.

+Importantly, the recipes should be configurable via a single YAML file that users can modify without changing the recipes.
+Say you want to pass particular flags to the `vim` or `ag` build, you'd just put them in an entry in the config.

+To be clear this is NOT a replacement for system package managers like apt, yast and so on.
+It is intended to be a supplementary package manager like homebrew or pip.
+You install bleeding edge packages with it and then put onto your PATH the paths.link location.

-Expected Features:
+Expected Feature Overview:
-* Python only, with minimal dependencies
+* Python only, with minimal dependencies.
+* Package manager interface like apt or homebrew.
+* 100% tested, framework & supported recipes.
-* Should work on any posix system, emphasis on Linux
+* Should work on any POSIX system, emphasis on Linux.
-* Simple recipe specification
+* Simple recipe specification.
-* Config via single YAML file
+* Configuration via a single YAML file.
-* Available via pip & wheel
+* Available via pip & wheel, for python 2 or 3.
+* Traceability via logs for every command.
+* Premade & tested recipes available for use.

+See [DESIGN.md](https://github.com/starcraftman/pakit/blob/master/DESIGN.md) for more details.

 ## Roadmap
+For accurate plan, see waffle.io link above.
 Just a rough guess of what I should be implementing when.

 ### 0.1